|North Bay Battalion|

 A Rockets alumni in both Tacoma and Kelowna, goaltender coach Kim Dillabaugh has been with the Rockets since the 2003-04 season.

-Dillabaugh is the proud owner of a Stanley Cup ring as one of two LA Kings goaltender coaches.
-He works with former Oilers goalie Bill Ranford and is in charge of goalie development and spent much of the spring with the Kings as they marched to the Stanley Cup.
+Dillabaugh is the owner of a Stanley Cup ring as one of two LA Kings goaltender coaches, in charge of goalie development for the Kings.

 Kim lives in Kelowna with his wife Bonnie and they continue to enjoy young daughter Ellie.